postmanlabs/labs-docs/v6/postman/sending_api_requests/authorization.md

 | dlg|The ID of the application of which the credentials were directly issued.|
 | Timestamp |The timestamp the server uses to prevent replay attacks outside the time window.|

-**Note**: Advanced configuration settings are optional.
+**Note:** Advanced configuration settings are optional.
 Postman auto generates values for some fields if left blank.

 ## Amazon Web Services (AWS) authentication